 - Something you have, such as a trusted device that is not easily duplicated, like a phone or hardware key.

 - Something you are - biometrics like a fingerprint or face scan.

-Users can register themselves for both self-service password reset and Azure Multi-Factor Authentication in one step to simplify the on-boarding experience.
+Users can register themselves for both self-service password reset and Azure AD Multi-Factor Authentication in one step to simplify the on-boarding experience.
 Administrators can define what forms of secondary authentication can be used.
-Azure Multi-Factor Authentication can also be required when users perform a self-service password reset to further secure that process.
+Azure AD Multi-Factor Authentication can also be required when users perform a self-service password reset to further secure that process.

 By default, Azure AD blocks weak passwords such as Password1.
 A global banned password list is automatically updated and enforced that includes known weak passwords.
 If an Azure AD user tries to set their password to one of these weak passwords, they receive a notification to choose a more secure password.